-The benefit is 75% of the insured's last earnings and is paid after a 3-day waiting period for up to 26 weeks; may be extended for an additional 26 weeks if continuing medical care will prevent permanent disability.
+75% of the insured's last earnings is paid after a three-day waiting period for up to 26 weeks; may be extended for an additional 26 weeks if continuing medical care will prevent permanent disability.

-Permanent disability pension: If the assessed degree of disability is at least 60%, the monthly pension is 100% of the insured's average earnings in the last 5 years.
-(The pension is financed by disability insurance until retirement or death.)
+Permanent disability pension: For an assessed degree of disability of at least 60%, the monthly pension is 100% of the insured's average earnings in the last five years (or over the whole contribution period if the insured has less than five years of contributions).

-The insurance company also pays a monthly contribution of 10% of the insured's last monthly earnings before the disability began to the insured person's individual account until retirement or death.
+The insurance company also pays a monthly contribution of 10% of the insured's average earnings in the last five years (or over the whole contribution period if the insured has less than five years of contributions) to the insured person's individual account until retirement or death.

-The minimum earnings for pension calculation purposes are equal to the legal monthly minimum wage.
+The minimum earnings used to calculate benefits are the legal monthly minimum wage.

-The maximum earnings for pension calculation purposes are 60 times the legal monthly minimum wage.
+The maximum earnings used to calculate benefits are 60 times the legal monthly minimum wage.

-The legal monthly minimum wage is 647 bolivianos.
-(The legal monthly minimum wage is adjusted according to changes in the cost of living, depending on the financial resources of the state budget.
-The last adjustment was made in January 2009.)
+The legal monthly minimum wage is 815.40 bolivianos.
+(The legal monthly minimum wage is adjusted according to changes in the cost of living, based on available funds.
+The last adjustment was made in April 2011.)